 You will return from theatre wearing a sling.
-This is used for the first couple of days following your operation - until the nerve block wears off and you regain control of your arm.
-It is important that you remove the sling to exercise.
+This is used ONLY for the first 1-2 days following your operation (while the nerve block is still working and you do not have control of your arm).
+It is important that you remove the sling immediately as the nerve block wears off to exercise.
 You can stop wearing the sling as soon as you feel comfortable.